1. Using this website

 2. How accessible is this website?

-All of this website is compliant with the W3C WCAG 2.1 AA accessibility standard.
-Any future accessibility issues that are discovered will be added to this page.
+All of this website is currently compliant with the W3C WCAG 2.1 AA accessibility standard.
+Any future accessibility issues that are discovered through regular testing will be added to section 8 of this page.

 3. What to do if you can’t access parts of this website